 Testing for Fragile X

-Fragile X is diagnosed by a DNA blood test.
+Testing for Fragile X Syndrome is carried out by a DNA blood test.
 The discovery of the Fragile X gene in 1991 led to the development of reliable DNA tests which can be used to identify affected individuals and carriers.

 Secondly, a diagnosis has implications for other relatives.
-Some may be at risk of having affected children, having specific medical conditions (read more about this through our Carriers page) and could benefit from testing and genetic counselling.
+Some may be at risk of having affected children and/or having specific medical conditions (see our carriers page).
+They could benefit from testing and genetic counselling.